 - For V7.x, the DDF is located in <ElliottRoot>\DDF40

 - For V8.0 - 8.2, the DDF is located in <ElliottRoot>\Bin\DDF40

-- For V8.5 and after, the DDF is located at <ElliottRoot>Bin85\DDF83.
-For root directory data, the corresponding DDF is located at <ElliottRoot>\Bin85\DDFROOT
+- For V8.5 and after, the DDF is located in <ElliottRoot>Bin85\DDF83.
+For root directory data, the corresponding DDF is located in <ElliottRoot>\Bin85\DDFROOT

 Modify the Database Path

 By default, when a new database is created, PCC assumes the DDF files and data files are stored in the same location.
 That is not the case for Elliott Business Software.
 Elliott data files are stored in <ElliottRoot>\DATA, DATA_02, DATA_03...etc. depending on which company.
 Therefore, we need to modify the database we just created to indicate a different data path.
 To do so, right click on the database we just created (i.e., ELIDATA), and choose "Properties."
 In the pop-up "Properties" window, choose "directories."
 Remove the data directory that points to the DDF folder.
 See sample screen below:

 Then click on "New" to add the directory that corresponds to the data folder.
 Note we use the local path instead of the network path.
 See sample screen below:

 Then click "OK."
 Now your new PSQL database is ready for access through the relational engine.
-PSQL relational engine can be accessed by third party through ODBC (including ODBC.NET) or ADO.NET.
-From our testing, ADO.NET is faster than ODBC (or ODBC.NET.)
+The PSQL relational engine can be accessed by a third party through ODBC (including ODBC.NET) or ADO.NET.
+Based on our testing, ADO.NET is faster than ODBC (or ODBC.NET.)
 Any third-party application that supports these two interfaces will be able to access the database just created.